List stays in front in Florida as Woods sits seven behind

-(Reuters) - Luke List shot a four-under par 66 to hold a one-stroke lead at the Honda Championship on Saturday while Tiger Woods' 69 ensured he remained within striking distance.
+(Reuters) - Luke List shot a four-under par 66 to hold a one-stroke lead at the Honda Classic on Saturday while Tiger Woods' 69 ensured he remained within striking distance.

-List, the co-leader on Friday, birdied the last for a seven-under 203 through three rounds at PGA National in Palm Beach Gardens, Florida.
+List, the co-leader on Friday, birdied the last after a fantastic bunker shot for a seven-under 203 through three rounds at PGA National in Palm Beach Gardens, Florida.

 PGA champion Justin Thomas (65) and Webb Simpson (66) were a stroke behind with Britain's Tommy Fleetwood (67) and American Jamie Lovemark (68) another shot adrift.